 Ph.D.
-(Genetics and Plant Breeding), University of Technology and Life Sciences, Poland M.Sc.
-(Agrobiology), University of Technology and Life Sciences, Poland Office: LHS C258 Email: firstname.lastname@example.org Website
+Genetics and Plant Breeding, University of Technology and Life Sciences, Poland M.Sc.
+Agrobiology, University of Technology and Life Sciences, Poland Email: email@example.com Website

 Anna started working at Trent University in November, 2011.
 She is a Research Adjunct in the Environmental & Life Science Graduate Program and Postdoctoral Fellow in the Department of Biology at Trent University.
-With the background in agrobiology, Anna’s current research in Emery Lab concentrate on the use of mass spectrometry for growth hormone profiling in plant, microbial and animal tissues.
-She is interested in investigating factors that affect phytohormone production in bacterial and fungal in vitro cultures and discovering regulatory functions of these signalling molecules in different aspects of plant-microbe interactions.
-Anna coauthored few successful research projects on the application of beneficial Plant Growth Promoting Bacteria for crop quality and yield improvement that has been funded by provincial farmers organisations (GFO, SPG) and The Natural Sciences and Engineering Research Council of Canada (NSERC).
-She publishes in the area of plant physiology and biotechnology and has been coauthor of over 20 Peer-reviewed research publication in various international journals and conference proceedings.
+With background in agrobiology, Anna’s research in the Emery Lab concentrates on the use of mass spectrometry for growth hormone profiling in plant, microbial and animal tissues.
+Anna has co-authored many successful research projects on the applications of beneficial Plant Growth Promoting Bacteria for crop quality and yield improvement that have been funded by Canadian government (NSERC, Genome Canada), provincial farmers organisations (GFO, SPG) and private industry partners (NutriAg Ltd., Noblegen, Acadian Seaplants Ltd.).
+She publishes in the area of plant physiology and biotechnology and is a co-author of over 25 peer-reviewed publications in international journals.

 Mark Seegobin Barrie, Ontario

 Ph.D.
 Candidate.
 Environmental and Life Sciences, Trent University Hons.
 B.Sc.
 Biology & Forensic Science, Trent University